certeu/droid-docs/docs/platforms/microsoft_sentinel.md

     The authentication method can be provided using the environment variables `DROID_AZURE_SEARCH_AUTH` and `DROID_AZURE_EXPORT_AUTH`.
 This will override the parameters `search_auth` and `export_auth` from the TOML configuration.

+**Custom authentication via hook**:

+We have also added the ability retrieve Azure Tokens from any custom app via a hook.

+If the environment variable `DROID_AZURE_TOKEN_HOOK` is set with a URL, the hook attempts to acquire the token from that URL via a `GET` request.
+The response should contain a JSON object with the `access_token` key, which will be used as the token.

+The hook function  supports dynamic URL configuration using placeholders:

+- `{TENANT_ID}`: Replaced with the provided or default tenant ID.
+- `{SCOPE}`: Replaced with the requested scope.

+Additional infos:

+- Uses the cached token if it is still valid and the scope matches.
+- Supports retries for token retrieval, with retry count and delay.
+- If `DROID_AZURE_TOKEN_X_API_KEY` environment variable is present, it will be included in the request headers.

 ### Permissions

 The required permissions are: